danielbodnar/awesome-stars/README.md

 - [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
 - [dipakkr/A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - ✅  Curated list of resources for college students
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.
-- [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline clients, developed by Jigsaw.
-The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and m
+- [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
+Outline Manager makes it easy to create your own VPN server.
+Outline Client lets you share access to your VPN with anyone in your network, giving them
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.
 - [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️